 the healthcare world in which I work, a “sentinel event” is defined as: “any unanticipated event in a healthcare setting resulting in death or serious physical or psychological injury to a patient or patients, not related to the natural course of the patient’s illness.”
 In the day to day mundane world in which we all live, there is typically one (possibly two) sentinel-like events that physically, if not psychologically change our life course.… Continue reading

 Boyle began his writing career in newspapers, an industry he calls the “best training ground ever.”
 His first reporting job was in the paper mill town of Rumford, Maine.
-After a few months, he moved on to the (Waterville) Morning Sentinel, where Boyle learned that the line between upstanding citizen and outlaw is a fine one, indeed.… Continue reading
+After a few months, he moved on to the (Waterville) Morning Sentinel, where Boyle learned that the line between upstanding citizen and outlaw is a fine one, indeed.
+His experiences as a reporter inspired Deadline, his first novel, was first published in 1993.… Continue reading

 Author Dean Lunt is the founder of Islandport Press, a book publisher and recently launched Islandport Magazine.
 He is also the author of Hauling by Hand.

-As it is the closest U.S. state to New Brunswick, Maine is a popular tourist and shopping destination for those of us that live in the “picture province”.… Continue reading
+As it is the closest U.S. state to New Brunswick, Maine is a popular tourist and shopping destination for those of us that live in the “picture province”.
+Houlton and Calais, the two principle border crossings are popular with day shoppers, but it is Bangor with its malls and big-box stores that attract shoppers from all over the northern and eastern parts of the U.S.… Continue reading